pucrs-automated-planning/wikihow-planning-recipes-dataset/README.md

 # wikihow-planning-recipes-dataset

 In this repository you will find all necessary scripts to generate the WikiHow Recipes Dataset.
-We used this dataset to evaluate our work published in the [KEPS@ICAPS 2020 Workshop](https://icaps20subpages.icaps-conference.org/workshops/keps/).
+We used this dataset to evaluate our work published in the [KEPS@ICAPS 2020 Workshop](https://icaps20subpages.icaps-conference.org/workshops/keps/) entitled **Planning Domain Generation from Natural Language Step-by-Step Instructions**.

 We provide a [file list](./wikihow-recipes-url.txt) of which files comprise our dataset version, in case one wants to reproduce or compare your results over this dataset with other experiments.